“At the end of the process, there's a person.”

 Licensing may seem like a complicated process, it's not.

 It's a slow series of steps we take one at a time.
-See the map/process below.
+See below.

-We are here the whole way to guide and help!
+We are here the whole way to guide and help you.

 As you complete each step, it brings you closer to the first child in your home.
 You'll realize how much care is taken to ensure safety and well being for this vulnerable population.
 By the time you are licensed, you will know that your home is a safe haven for a child who needs a place to heal, grow and thrive.